 An Early Map of the Old Northwest Territory

-Finely colored example of the rare third state of Vandermaelen's highly detailed map of the Upper Mississippi and Upper Missouri River areas, from Vandermaelen's Atlas Universel, the first atlas to systematically map the world in uniform scale.
+Finely colored example of the second state of Vandermaelen's highly detailed map of the Upper Mississippi and Upper Missouri River areas, from Vandermaelen's Atlas Universel, the first atlas to systematically map the world in uniform scale.

 The map provides a remarkably detailed early look at the Upper Mississippi and Upper Missouri during a period where the region is mostly being explored by fur traders.
 The map is a testament to the phenomenal effort Vandermaelen undertook to compile contemporary and highly detailed, the most detailed regional maps of the regions to appear in an atlas.
 Cartographically, the atlas is a magnificent highly detailed work, pulling together the best information for indigenous sources.
 This first large format map ever produced for this region.
 Includes extensive notes throughout the map.
 Extends south to Dubuque, west to the Gr.
 Sioux & Yellowood Rivers & east to Lake Winnebago.